ucopacme/amazon-cognito-cdk-example-for-getting-aws-credentials/docs/README.md

       "cognitoId": "us-west-2:e3326ef3-911e-4911-a586-ddaf846b8f38",
 ```

-* Data steward determine the correct set of policies/permissions to web
+### Data steward determine the correct set of policies/permissions

-  identity roles by creating explicit grants to resources.
+By creating explicit grants to resources for the named web identities.

 ### Cognito User Pool groups.